 To drink, we’re going with this light, bright (but potent!) cocktail that blends French and Italian influences in the form of Lillet Blanc and limoncello.
 Elderflower syrup brings a floral freshness and club soda adds a bit of sparkle.
-This one is also great for picnics.
+This one is also great for picnics, even if they’re confined to your own backyard.
 Get our Corsican Cocktail recipe.

 French Easter Feast